Spotfire® Server and Environment - Installation and Administration

 Content-Security-Policy

-A Content-Security-Policy HTTP header provides the ability to detect and mitigate some types of attacks, including Cross-Site Scripting (XSS) and data injection attacks.
+A Content-Security-Policy (CSP) HTTP header provides the ability to detect and mitigate some types of attacks, including Cross-Site Scripting (XSS) and data injection attacks.
 It is by default set on all responses from the Spotfire Server, except for the Web Player service.
-If you have added custom JavaScript in a cobranding package or similar, you might need to set a custom policy, or even switch off the functionality.
+If you have added custom JavaScript or CSS in a cobranding package or similar, you might need to add additional sources to the script-src and/or style-src directives.
+It is also possible, although discouraged, to switch off the functionality.

 config export-config --force